How to Secure Your WordPress Site – The Complete Guide

 9. Keep backups of your WordPress site

 We recommend using a WordPress backup plugin like UpdraftPlus to create regular backups of your site.
-This way, you can rest assured knowing that you have a recent backup in case something goes wrong.
+Regularly test your backups to ensure they are complete and recoverable.
+This way, you know you can rely on them when needed.

 10. Monitor your WordPress site for changes